solomon4000/planning-fuzzy-journey/README.md

 2. The robot arm must be able to autonomously recognize red objects, pick them up, and place them in a bin.
 3. The robot arm must be able to write letters entered on a keypad.
 4. The robot arm must be able to press keys on a piano to play a simple song.
-5. The robot arm must be able to at least pick up a pencil stab a hole in a yoga ball for selfe defence (let's ignore the laws of robotics)
+5. The robot arm must be able to at least pick up a pencil stab a hole in a yoga ball for self defence (let's ignore the laws of robotics)
+6. ~~The robot arm must be able to launch itself into the air in an emergency~~
-6. The robot arm must be able to drive towoards a target as it will be on wheels.
+7. The robot arm must be able to drive towoards a target as it will be on wheels.

 //**Please ignore anything involving a rocket launcher.
 That idea has been completley scrapped.**
 ### How to acomplish